smartnic/trex-configuration/README.md

 <img src="instruction-images/schedule.png" width="700px" />

-##### Failures/slow cases.
+##### You may encounter the following failures/slow cases:

 Sometimes, starting an experiment can fail when CloudLab has insufficient resources available.
-If your experiment fails due to insufficient resources, you can check for future resource availability at [link]https://www.cloudlab.us/resinfo.php[/link] -- look for future availability of machine instances of type "xl170" in the Utah cluster.
+If your experiment fails due to insufficient resources, you can check for future resource availability at https://www.cloudlab.us/resinfo.php -- look for future availability of machine instances of type "xl170" in the Utah cluster.
 You need at least 2 available machines for our experiment.
-You can also make reservations for machines at a future time by following instructions from [link]http://docs.cloudlab.us/reservations.html[/link].
+You can also make reservations for machines at a future time by following instructions from http://docs.cloudlab.us/reservations.html.
 Please contact us if you have any difficulty.

 If your experiment is successfully scheduled, it might still keep you waiting with the message `Please wait while we get your experiments ready`.
-This can happen sometimes since we use a custom disk image (to help you avoid setting up dependencies)
+This can happen sometimes since we use a custom disk image (to help you avoid setting up dependencies).

+Contact us or the CloudLab mailing list (https://groups.google.com/g/cloudlab-users) if you have any difficulties.

 ### Step 2: Setup Nodes
 #### Step 2.1: Update Node 1 Configurations